mgalland/mgalland.github.io/index.md

 I am a Research Data Manager and Data Scientist living in the Netherlands.

 Originally trained as a "wet-lab" Plant Molecular Biologist, I progressively drifted towards Genomics, Data Management and Data Science.

-Presently, I work at the [Swammerdam Institute for Life Sciences (University of Amsterdam)](http://sils.uva.nl/) as a support scientist for fellow researchers to help them implement good practices in Research Data Management (RDM), Research Software development and Data Analysis in general.
-In particular, I participate in a project together with SURFsara and the HvA/UvA ICTS Department to build a technical solution for RDM and Data Analysis which will help to safeguard and reuse research data.
+Presently, I work at the [Swammerdam Institute for Life Sciences (University of Amsterdam)](http://sils.uva.nl/) as a support data scientist for experimental researchers.
+On a day to day basis, I help experimental Life Scientists facing issues in Bioinformatics, Statistics, Data Science and Genomics and participate in optimizing their experiments.

-Finally, to help Life Scientists facing issues in Bioinformatics, Statistics, Data Science and Genomics, I coordinate the [Amsterdam Science Park Study Group](https://www.scienceparkstudygroup.info/) and regularly organise [events and Software/Data Carpentry Foundation workshops](https://www.mgalland.info/Events/) on Bioinformatics and Data Science topics.
+Since 2017, I also coordinate the [Amsterdam Science Park Study Group](https://www.scienceparkstudygroup.info/), a small community of computional biologists that foster the adoption of Open Science practices in daily scientific work.
+We have received funding from NWO (Dutch Research Council) in 2021 and 2022 to expand our activities.

+Since May 2020, I am a core member of the University of Amsterdam newly established [Data Science Center (DSC)](https://dsc.uva.nl/), applying Machine Learning techniques in Life Sciences and coordinating training activities of the DSC.

 ![](../images/IMG_8646.JPG)